 Download the guidance

-- Working with landlords to meet housing demand
+- Working with landlords to meet local housing need

 As a landlord you must:

 - keep your rented properties safe and free from health hazards